-The state of West Virginia is surrounded by five states: Virginia, Pennsylvania, Ohio, Kentucky, & Maryland.
-It offers a great road trip destination for those states and anyone headed through I-77 or I-64.
+West Virginia is surrounded by five states: Virginia, Pennsylvania, Ohio, Kentucky, and Maryland.
+The Mountain State offers great road trip destinations for people who live in those states or anyone driving through via I-77 or I-64.
 With warm weather on the horizon, you must add one (or more!) of these four fun West Virginia day trips to your road trip itinerary.
-They are each unique and feature easy drives with spectacular mountain scenery along the way.
+Each day trip is to a cool town with plenty of things to see and do, plus offer spectacular mountain scenery along the way.

 #1 Driving Route 60 (Kanawha Falls/Hawks Nest)

-It is just a tradition for my family as well as my favorite drive in the entire state.
-Gas up your car, charge your camera batteries, and head South on Route 60 from Charleston.
+It is a tradition for my family as well as my favorite drive in the entire state to cruise Route 60.
+Gas up your car, charge your camera or phone, and head South on Route 60 from Charleston.
 In Montgomery, you will pass the retro Burger Carte, a local eatery serving yummy burgers, fries, and milkshakes.
 Enjoy your meal outside on one of their picnic tables.

 Hop back in the car and continue driving to Kanawha Falls, a natural landmark along the Kanawha River.
 Enjoy the photo-ops of the gorgeous waterfall cascading across the river, crashing over the rocky terrain.
 The Glen Ferris Inn, listed on the National Register of Historic Places, is right past the falls and a lovely place to spend the night or just have a look around.
 Next up is Hawks Nest State Park, an excellent area for a hike or visit the scenic overlooks for beautiful panoramic views.
 You can also take the aerial tram down the mountain to the bottom of the gorge or go on a Jetboat ride.